 When faced with a life-changing decision to have a mastectomy and breast reconstruction, many women can feel overwhelmed with all of the options.
-At the Breast and Body Center of Austin, we offer women breast reconstruction with saline or silicone implants or their own natural fat tissues from a donor site.
+At Snyder Plastic Surgery at The Breast and Body Center, we offer women breast reconstruction with saline or silicone implants or their own natural fat tissues from a donor site.
 The most common breast reconstructive technique our board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV performs is the implant-based reconstruction.
 Many patients are good candidates for breast implant reconstruction, especially when that patient is not a candidate for a flap reconstruction or is she wants a shorter recovery period.
-During your consultation at the Breast and Body Center of Austin, Dr. Snyder will help you decide which procedure is right for you.
+During your consultation at Snyder Plastic Surgery at The Breast and Body Center, Dr. Snyder will help you decide which procedure is right for you.
 Make an appointment to talk to our dedicated team in Austin, TX.

 Implant-based reconstruction is typically a multi-step process with an inflatable, temporary implant called a tissue expander placed in the breast pocket after the mastectomy is completed.
 The tissue expander is gradually inflated over a 3-month period in the office until it is filled to an adequate size.
 Dr. Snyder will determine if the tissue expander step of your reconstruction is necessary to achieve your aesthetic goals.